Mattia Minesso: Return to Vicenza

-After Vicenza relegated, Minesso returned to the club and took part in pre-season.
-He was confirmed as part of the squad despite Vicenza was re-admitted to 2012–13 Serie B on 23 August after the expel of Lecce.
-He wore no.15 shirt.
+After Vicenza were relegated, Minesso returned to the club and took part in pre-season.
+He was confirmed as part of the squad despite Vicenza's re-admission to Serie B for the 2012–13 season on 23 August after Lecce's expulsion.
+He wore the no.15 shirt.

 Cittadella

-On 25 January 2013, Minesso left for another Veneto and Serie B club Cittadella, which Tommaso Bellazzini moved to opposite direction.
-On 1 July 2013 Cittadella signed Minesso outright.
+On 25 January 2013, Minesso left for another Veneto and Serie B club in Cittadella, which Tommaso Bellazzini moved to opposite direction.
+On 1 July 2013, Cittadella signed Minesso outright.

 Bassano

 On 6 July 2016, he was signed by Bassano Virtus for an undisclosed fee.

 Padova

-In June 2018 Minesso was signed by Serie B club Padova as a free agent.
+In June 2018, Minesso was signed by Serie B club Padova, as a free agent.

 Pisa

-On 14 January 2019, he signed with Pisa.
+On 14 January 2019, he signed for Pisa.

 Perugia

-On 5 October 2020, he joined Perugia on loan with a conditional obligation to buy.
+On 5 October 2020, Minesso joined Perugia on loan with a conditional obligation to buy.

 Modena

 On 9 July 2021, he joined Modena on loan with a conditional obligation to buy.
-He made his debut on 29 August, the first matchday of the domestic season, in a 0–0 draw against Grosseto, coming on as a substitute for Roberto Ogunseye in the second half.
-He scored his first goal for the club on 19 September in a 4–0 away win over Fermana.
+Minesso made his debut on 29 August, the first matchday of the domestic season, in a 0–0 draw against Grosseto, coming on as a substitute for Roberto Ogunseye in the second half.
+He scored his first goal for the club on 19 September, in a 4–0 away win over Fermana.
 He scored again the following week as Modena lost 2–1 to Virtus Entella at home, to bring his goal tally to 2 in 3 games.